Not even tested until late in the second-half and had very little to do throughout the match.

 Little to note from the 29-year-old, who had a quiet outing trying to keep Seedorf in check.

-Raced back to pressure Robinho and stop the Brazilian from converting a break just after the hour mark and helped push for an equalizer in the late stages of the match,
+Raced back to pressure Robinho and stop the Brazilian from converting a break just after the hour mark and helped push for an equaliser in the late stages of the match,

 Exposed very early on as Flamini rounded him to score the winner and also should have hit the target with a late header.